EricByrnes/Data-Science-5---Project-1/PA1_template.md

 ##  NA's   :2304                          (Other):17202
 ```

 Unzipped CSV data is available at ./activity.csv.
+The dataset is stored in a comma-separated-value (CSV) file and there are a total of 17568 observations in this dataset.

+The variables included in this dataset are:

+* **steps**: Number of steps taking in a 5-minute interval (missing values are coded as `NA`)
+* **date**: The date on which the measurement was taken in YYYY-MM-DD format
+* **interval**: Identifier for the 5-minute interval in which measurement was taken

 #### Data Cleaning